GIS4WRF/gis4wrf/INSTALL.md

 # Installation
-The installation of GIS4WRF requires users to have **QGIS 3** installed on their system — here, simply referred to as QGIS.
+The installation of GIS4WRF requires users to have **QGIS 3** installed on their systems.
 Please make sure that you follow the same steps in the same order as described in [How to install QGIS](#how-to-install-qgis) and [How to install GIS4WRF](#how-to-install-gis4wrf) to avoid problems.
 You will, most likely, only need to follow these steps once; after QGIS and GIS4WRF have been installed, you will be notified when updates become available directly in QGIS.

 *Tip: for the best experience and easiest installation, install on Windows.*